Hybrid work best practices

 Make safety a priority.
 Make sure people are clear on the sanitary rules, and adhere to those.
 If face masks are required, make some available in key locations so forgetful people have an easy way to comply and save face.
 At the beginning of each meeting, make sure people are comfortable with the current setting from a sanitary standpoint.
 Different people have different levels of comfort, and people who exercise extra caution should be accommodated so they don’t feel unsafe and anxious.

 Improve.
 Another day, another opportunity… Toward the end of the day, ask people: “was it worthwhile for you and the team to get to the office today?”.
 If not, ask for suggestions for improving the ROI.
 You can also do this using a quick ROTI vote at the end of the team’s last meeting for the day.
-In addition, you can bring up the effectiveness of the office days into the discussion at your next retrospective.
+In addition, you can bring up the effectiveness of the office days in the discussion at your next retrospective.